Some developments of exchangeable measure-valued P\'{o}lya sequences: Measure-theoretic detour

-\begin{remark} As hinted by Example \ref{result:prelim:kernels:s+r-rcd:example}, the results in the present section can be understood through the language of operator theory.
-In particular, Corollary \ref{result:prelim:kernels:s+r-rcd} is related to the fact that Markov projectors are conditional expectations (see, e.g., \cite{douglas1965}, \cite[][Section II.6.10]{blackadar2006}, \cite{dodds1990}), with the additional complexity that equalities hold almost everywhere. \end{remark}
+\begin{remark} As Example \ref{result:prelim:kernels:s+r-rcd:example} suggests, some of the results in the present section can be understood through the language of operator theory.
+In particular, \eqref{condition:stationarity} and \eqref{condition:reversible} can be restated as $\nu R=\nu$ (i.e., $R$ is mass-preserving) and $R^2=R$ (i.e., $R$ is a projector), respectively, so that parts of Corollary \ref{result:prelim:kernels:s+r-rcd} follow from the fact that Markov projectors are conditional expectations (see, e.g., \cite{douglas1965}, \citet[][Section II.6.10]{blackadar2006}, \cite{dodds1990}), although properness is a purely measure-theoretic concept. \end{remark}